High-frequency welding

 The welding result is essentially determined by four parameters:

-Through modern Control and monitoring technologies these parameters can be precisely set and monitored.
-Automated systems thus enable Repeatable results in industrial series production.
+Modern control and monitoring technologies allow these parameters to be precisely set and monitored.
+Automated systems thus enable repeatable results in industrial series production.

 Future-proof technology

 Schirmacher welding machines are constantly being further developed and are designed for long-term requirements.
-With a Unique control of the high frequency, specialised toolmaking and optimised generators we offer maximum process stability and quality.
-Thanks to these technologies, our systems are not only customised for today's applications, but are also future-proof for new materials, increasing quality requirements and integration into automated production processes.
+With unique high-frequency control, specialised toolmaking and optimised generators, we offer maximum process stability and quality.
+Thanks to these technologies, our systems are not only tailored to today's applications, but are also future-proof for new materials, increasing quality requirements and integration into automated production processes.